 Microsoft Forms is a simple, lightweight app that lets you easily create surveys, quizzes, and polls.
 Microsoft forms are great for educational institutions and business organizations

-With Microsoft Forms you can easily build a form that will store the entries in an excel sheet, but when it came to upload attachments to your form, it’s has some limitations.
+With Microsoft Forms you can easily build a form that will store the entries in an Excel sheet.
+Which is great is you are already using other MS products.

 If you need to receive or collect file from people, one alternative, is using a solution like File Request Pro to create a file upload form connected to One Drive or SharePoint folder.

 Let dive into some differences between Microsoft Forms and File Request Pro.

 Can you create a Microsoft form that allows to collect files?

 Microsoft Forms do allow upload files, it’s not without its share of limitations.
 For one, you can’t upload a folder.
 You’d have to upload the files one-by-one using a file field, forms do not offer a convenient drag and drop functionality.

 Can you create a Microsoft form that allows visitors and external users to upload files?

 The greatest caveat of Microsoft Forms when working with file uploads, is that it does not allow anonymous or people external to your organization to use the form.

 If you add a file attachment field to your form, then all your users need to be within your organization, meaning that you can’t use this feature to receive attachments from anonymous users.